 The normative aspects of supervision relate to ensuring that the coach/mentor is practicing in a competent and ethical way.
 This includes working in accordance with the law and within whatever professional or organisational boundaries apply.

 The formative aspect is aimed at encouraging development and growth in the coach by the use of feedback, direct guidance, challenge or role modelling.
 The aim is to engage the coach in active self awareness, development of skills and increased knowledge of theoretical models.

 Finally the supportive aspect is aimed at providing the coach/ mentor with a safety valve to ensure that they are avoiding unhealthy transference or counter transference issues.
 This may involve challenging the coach/mentors perceptions about emotions, issues or approaches.
 It may even include recommending that the coach/ mentor seek more in-depth personal support if their own personal issues have begun to intrude into their professional practice.
 In addition this aspect provides the encouragement and support to help the coach/ mentor if they experience feelings of self doubt or insecurity.

 In-house coaching and mentoring programmes should include a formally set up supervision process.
 This can involve experiences coaches or mentors within the organisation or may involve using and external provider.

-The supervision offered by The GWiz Learning Partnership is suitable for executive coaches, life coaches, performance coaches, NLP Practitioners/Master Practitioners and professional trainers.
+The supervision offered by GWiz Learning is suitable for executive coaches, life coaches, performance coaches, NLP Practitioners/Master Practitioners and professional trainers.